oclint/oclint-docs/rules/convention.rst

 **Name: missing break in switch statement**

-A switch statement without a break statement has a very large chance to contribute a bug.
+A switch case without a break statement is likely a bug.

 This rule is defined by the following class: `oclint-rules/rules/convention/MissingBreakInSwitchStatementRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/convention/MissingBreakInSwitchStatementRule.cpp>`_